 We found Smokey Bear at the trailhead and hiked north from there.
 Landa Park is wide open, but this trail is hidden well among the trees.
 The ground is very rocky, but easy to manage without hiking shoes.
 The subdivisions of New Braunfels flank the canyon on either side, but this may go unnoticed because the woods feel dense.

-This trail is a rare find in New Braunfels.
+Panther Canyon is a rare find in New Braunfels.
 There aren’t too many other trails to hike in the city.
 This is the only well-shaded canyon trail in the area.
 Fischer Park has concrete trails with great views of the city, as well as a connecting greenway trail nearby.
 Another trail, the Dry Comal Trail, is next to Puppy Playland on New Braunfel’s westside.

 That’s about it as far as trails go in the city.
 New Braunfels could definitely use a few more hiking trails.
 Take advantage of the rare and unique, Panther Canyon Nature Trail at Landa Park.
 You can always hike, or walk your dog, around Landa Park after finishing the mile-long trail.
 Landa Park has its own concrete loop-trail, which is also about one mile long.

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.